COMMENTS FROM PAST TOUR MEMBERS WHO HAVE EXCELLED IN THE MUSIC FIELD

 LEARN MORE ABOUT SOA:

-NEWS / 2010 Itinerary / SOA FAQ's / Directors & Staff / Eligibility / How to apply / Cost & Inclusions / Non-Profit Information / Music / Safety & Security
+NEWS / 2014 Itinerary / FAQ's / Directors & Staff / Eligibility / How to apply / Cost & Inclusions / Non-Profit Information / Music / Safety & Security

 Special Alumni / Distinguished Alumni Talk about SOA / Testimonials from Past Tour Participants, by state